cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

    :language: java
    :lines: 76-95

-Note that the flowlet also emits metrics: Every time a name longer than 10 characters is received, the counter ``names.longnames`` is incremented by one, and the metric ``names.bytes`` is incremented by the length of the name.
+Note that the flowlet also emits metrics: every time a name longer than 10 characters is received, the counter ``names.longnames`` is incremented by one, and the metric ``names.bytes`` is incremented by the length of the name.
 We will see below how to retrieve these metrics using the :ref:`http-restful-api-metrics`.